A large crowd gathered for Navalny funeral as his supporters came to bid farewell

 A religious service is to be held at 2 p.m.
 (6 a.m.
 EST) in the Church of the Icon of the Mother of God "Relieve My Sorrows" in the Maryino District of Moscow, where the politician once lived.
 If all goes to plan, his burial will take place two hours later at the Borisovskoye Cemetery, around 1.5 miles from the church.

-But organizing the funeral itself has been a challenge, say his movement's leaders, most of whom are now in exile.
-When Navalny's mother, Lyudmila Navalnaya, identified his body in the Arctic city of Salekhard, she claimed that authorities "are blackmailing me, telling when, when and how Alexei should be buried," and that they wanted a secret burial.
+When Navalny's mother, Lyudmila Navalnaya, identified his body in the Arctic city of Salekhard, she said in a video statement posted to YouTube on Feb.
+22 that authorities "are blackmailing me, they are setting conditions where, when and how my son should be buried," and that they wanted a secret burial.

 She refused.